After 90 years, nine Youth Hostel Association properties go up for sale

 "The YHA properties are garnering such interest because of their fabulous geographic spread.
 Even though our borders are currently closed, the interest we've had clearly signals that New Zealand is still highly regarded internationally as a tourist destination," Doig said today.

-Private investor RPZ had bought four properties last year as a long-term passive investment, he said.
+Private investor RPZ bought four properties last year as a long-term passive investment, he said.
+But it was also seeking to sell those properties.

 It wanted to partner with YHA but doesn't usually invest in hospitality, he said.